binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Securing Sessions

-In the above example we chose to use cookies to carry the access token.
+In the above example we (were constrained by a business requirement) chose to use cookies to carry the access token.
 Alternatively the access token could be transported within the end users HTTP response and request bodies and stored in local storage.

 Using local storage means there is less to be concerned about in terms of protecting the token than using cookies.
 LocalStorag is only concerned with XSS, where as cookies are susceptible to both CSRF and XSS attacks (although XSS to a lesser degree).
-If you decided to use local storage, You're anti XSS strategy would need to be water-tight.
+If you decided to use local storage, You're anti XSS strategy needs to be water-tight.
 Even with the `HttpOnly` flag set on your cookie, it is possible to compromise the cookie contents if the values of the `Domain` and/or `Path` cookie attributes are too permissive.
 For example if you have the `Domain` value set to `.localtest.me`, an attacker can attempt to launch attacks on the cookie token between other hosts with the same domain name.
 Some of these hosts may contain vulnerabilities, thus increasing the attack surface.

 | host          | domain name | top level domain |